MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsPersistentChatRoom.md

 # Get-CsPersistentChatRoom

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Returns information about the Persistent Chat chat rooms configured for use in your organization.
-A chat room is a discussion forum that typically revolves around a specific topic.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Returns information about the Persistent Chat chat rooms configured for use in your organization.
 A chat room is a discussion forum that typically revolves around a specific topic.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX